Scrashdemix/thesis-generating-ml-pipelines/interviews/Interview2-guide.md

 ## Introduction
 The introduction of the prototype to the participant contains a short description of how the input of the generator should look like and how the generator can be executed as well as a short guide on installation.

-If the participant has no experience with kedro, the interviewer will explain the folder and file structure as well as kedro-viz.

-If the participant has no experience with MLflow, the interviewer will explain the basic functionality using the MLflow UI.

-The participant is then able to experiment and play around with different input for the generator and use the resulting ML pipelines for 10 minutes.

 ## Experience Questions
 - __Experience with kedro__: Years of professional experience
 - __Experience with MLflow__: Years of professional experience

+If the participant has no experience with kedro, the interviewer will explain the folder and file structure as well as kedro-viz.

+If the participant has no experience with MLflow, the interviewer will explain the basic functionality using the MLflow UI.

+## Exercise
+After the installation process, the participant is able to experiment and play around with different input for the generator and use the resulting ML pipelines for 10 minutes.

+In the following 20 minutes the participant is tasked with solving an exercise using the generator.
+This exercise consists of a classification task using a [diabetes prediction dataset](https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset).
+This dataset is split in two separate datasets to be able to show the functionality of the generator to add the functionality to join datasets to the generated pipeline.
+The goal of the exercise is to build a pipeline with min-max scaling as well as outlier detection and removal.

+The time needed for solving the task is measured.

 ## Quantitative Questions
 The participant can rate the extend to which they agree with the statement on a seven-level scale (Extremely likely, quite likely, slightly likely, neither, slightly unlikely, quite unlikely, extremely unlikely).